-The beauty living with a Curious Faith is that, like an Old Testament poet once said, God’s mercies are new each morning.
+The beauty of living with a curious faith is that, like an Old Testament poet once said, God’s mercies are new each morning.
 This means our perspective can be too.
-Perhaps it’s as simple as putting on music when I fold the laundry, or trying a new recipe to spice up the repeat offender of the daily habit eating.
+Perhaps it’s as simple as putting on music when I fold the laundry or trying a new recipe to spice up the repeat offender of the daily habit of eating.

 Even when things aren’t new, there is still beauty.